Inventory Control

 ABC analysis classifies inventory items according to their importance. goods with the letter A are high-priority and high-value, while goods with the letter B are moderately important and low-value.
 Each category receives a unique set of control measures.

-See also The Importance of Housing Finance
+See also The Importance of Studying Management

 Bulk Shipments and Order Scheduling